-This is a book I am working on, hopefully due for completion by early 2017.
-The purpose of the book is to explore where we are at, where we are going, and how we can get there, in the broadest possible sense.
+This is a book I am working on, hopefully due for completion by mid 2018.
+The original purpose of the book is to explore where we are at, where we are going, and how we can get there, in the broadest possible sense.
 Your comments, feedback and constructive criticism are welcome!
 The final text of the book will be freely available under a Creative Commons By Attribution license.
 A book version will be sent to nominated world leaders, to hopefully encourage the necessary questioning of the status quo and smarter decisions into the future.
 Additional elements like references, graphs, images and other materials will be available in the final digital and book versions and draft content will be published weekly.
 Please subscribe to the blog posts by the RSS category and/or join the mailing list for updates.

 We have seen a fundamental shift of several paradigms that underpinned the foundations of our society, but now hold us back.
 Like a rusty anchor that provided stability in high tide, we are now bound to a dangerous reef as the water lowers.
 We have seen a shift from central to distributed, from scarcity to surplus and from closed to open systems, wherein the latter of each is proving significantly more successful in the modern context.
 And yet, many of our assumptions are based on the default idea that centricity, scarcity and closed are the desired state.
 Are they?